Underlord711/COSC425/README.md

 **Download JSON** - Download JSON file containing each graph version.
 Can choose JSON file to upload to create graph.

+**Download Spreadsheet** - Download Excel spreadsheet file containing each graph version.
+Each version is saved on a seperate sheet, accessible from the tabs at the bottom of the display in Execl.

 **Run Algorithm** - Runs the algorithm on the current version of the graph.
 Will overwrite later versions (if running algorithm on graph version 1 while graph version 2 exists, version 2 will be overwritten with results of algorithm).
 Input box next to Run Algorithm button allows user to select how many times they would like to run the algorithm.

 **Patch Notes** - Display alert containing all changes that have happened to the graph since loading (will only display changes to graph from running the algorithm - loading graphs will not have any patch notes until the algorithm has been performed).